Port of Savannah

 The Port of Savannah is a major U.S. seaport located at Savannah, Georgia.
-As of 2021, the port was the third busiest seaport in the United States.
 Its facilities for oceangoing vessels line both sides of the Savannah River and are approximately 18 mi from the Atlantic Ocean.
 Operated by the Georgia Ports Authority (GPA), the Port of Savannah competes primarily with the Port of Charleston in Charleston, South Carolina to the northeast, and the Port of Jacksonville in Jacksonville, Florida to the south.
 The GPA operates one other Atlantic seaport in Georgia, the Port of Brunswick.
 The state also manages three interior ports linked to the Gulf of Mexico: Port Bainbridge, Port Columbus, and a facility at Cordele, Georgia linked by rail to the Port of Savannah.
 In the 1950s, the Port of Savannah was the only facility to see an increase in trade while the country experienced a decline in trade of 5%.
 It was chaired and led by engineer Dr. Blake Van Leer (who also led the US Corps of Engineers).